The Fly (1958 film): Filming

 Sources vary as to the film's budget, with one giving it as $325,000, another as $350,000, and others as high as $495,000; Lippert said the budget was $480,000.
 The shoot lasted 18 days in total.
 The film was photographed in 20th Century Fox's trademarked CinemaScope, with color by Deluxe.
 A $28,000 laboratory set was constructed from army surplus equipment.
 Photographic effects were handled by L. B. Abbott, with makeup by Ben Nye.

 Despite having led the film through pre-production, Robert Lippert was not credited as a producer on the final film, with Kurt Neumann credited as sole producer.
 The AFI Catalog of Feature Films suggested that Lippert was replaced due to a dispute with the Screen Actors Guild, over alleged failure to pay royalties.

 Release

+Theatrical

 The Fly was released in July 1958 by 20th Century Fox.
 Producer-director Kurt Neumann died only a few weeks after its premiere, never realizing he had made the biggest hit of his career.
-One source claims it was shown on a double bill with Space Master X-7.
+It was shown on a double bill with Space Master X-7 (1958).